yufernando/dotfiles/README.md

 # Dotfiles

-This repository contains scripts to setup and configure an Ubuntu Linux Machine.
-It contains scripts to install useful tools (zsh, tmux, etc) and dotfiles for configuration.
+This repository contains scripts to setup, harden, configure and install utilities in an Ubuntu Linux Machine.
+It configures the server, sets up SSH and a firewall and installs useful tools (zsh, tmux, etc) and dotfiles for configuration.

 # Installation instructions